Counselling in Camberwell SE5

 My practice is based at my home on Denmark Hill, SE5 which is close to Kings College Hospital and Denmark Hill train station (see map).
 I aim to provide a warm and welcoming space for you to talk through issues and explore feelings so that you can move forward in your life.

 There may be times in our lives when we feel an overwhelming anxiety, depression or low self-esteem.
 You may be experiencing difficulties in a relationship or you may feel like you're in a very lonely place where you feel misunderstood.
 I believe that recognising you are struggling and finding the courage to ask for help may be your first step towards finding some resolution.
+Counselling can often bring clarity, peace of mind and answers to the problems you are struggling with and it can give you a greater degree of self-awareness and understanding of yourself and others which can help you to improve your self-esteem and become more reflective in your personal relationships.

 My own experiences of confronting and surviving personal challenges have allowed me to value the importance of counselling.
 I believe that having the space to talk through your issues, to feel accepted and not judged, can be invaluable.
 Working together in an atmosphere of safety and trust, counselling offers the chance to explore, understand, and change your life.